MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/use-custom-model-driven-app-on-mobile.md

 Your app maker can enable [Mobile commanding improvements](../maker/model-driven-apps/app-properties.md#features) to provide easy access to contextual commands when you're using Power Apps mobile.
 Here's a list of improvements:

-### Commanding improvments
+### Commanding improvements

-- The **Delete** command on a grid page is automatically hidden when a row is not selected.
-Thus making room for other commands.
-When one or more rows is selected, the **Delete** command is automatically displayed.
+- The **Delete** command on a grid page is automatically hidden when a row is not selected thus, making room for other commands.
+When one or more rows is selected the **Delete** command is automatically displayed.

 - The **Process** command is hidden when there's no process enabled for a table.
 Removing a nonfunctional command makes room for other commands.